Merchant & Townswomen at Home

 - LIVESTOCK & POULTRY

 and townswomen are the closest to the kinds of women we are today.
-Many

-just as our medieval sisters also did.
+goods and services, just as our medieval sisters also did.

-The townswoman did most of her own cooking for herself and her family
+The townswoman did most of her own cooking for herself and her

-it was most likely that she would serve her husband
+servants, it was most likely that she would serve her husband

 at the table herself and not leave this to the hired help.
 Many

 from vendors as we do today- bread, eggs and milk

-Many manuscripts show women in a domestic setting with a large iron
+Many manuscripts show women in a domestic setting with a large

-an idea of what kinds of items were used in a kitchen.
+giving us an idea of what kinds of items were used in a kitchen.

 insert will here